 - Write their team number on each of their answer sheets

 - Hand them an answer sheet each.

 - Don't take membership forms or subscription money - too messy.
 Do take a promise that they will join tomorrow.
 They can do it online.

 - For new registrations: as above but you'll be starting from nothing.
 Take your time to get full names and the all-important mobile number down legibly.

 - Briefing.
 10 mins before the start.
 See template.

 - Order pizzas.
 Timing: you want to get back with them about 15min prior to the finish as there will be early finishers.
-Spend $2 per person, should be enough for a couple of pieces per person.
-Remainder of the money is needed for maps, cartography, and national body which provides PL cover.
+Order enough for 3 slices per person (each one has 8 slices) but tell participants they can have 2 each.
+(Some people are greedy.)
+Remainder of the money is needed for map printing, cartography is paid for, and the national body which provides PL cover.

 - On The Night - Finishing

 You need to have an obvious finish point.
 Again try and make yourself distinguishable as there will be a crowd.
 Turn on your hazard warnings lights for example.
 Again it is useful to have an assistant.

 - As they come in write the time on their answer sheet.
 AT THE SAME TIME tick off the team number or name on your registration sheet.
 (You need to be absolutely sure who is back and who is not.
 DO NOT enter into any discussion about a hard-to-find control, tell them to claim it)